-The exact cause of eczema is not known but with the most common form of eczema, called atopic dermatitis, there is often a family history of eczema, hay fever and/or asthma.
+Eczema is associated with having an impaired skin barrier (‘sensitive skin’).
+With the most common form of eczema, called atopic dermatitis, there is often a family history of eczema, hay fever and/or asthma.

 Who does eczema affect?

-Eczema is more common in babies and children than adults, as most people grow out of eczema as they get older.
+Eczema is more common in babies and children than adults, as many people find eczema improves as they get older.

 Eczema in babies